-Prescribed to patients by their doctor or therapist, HHA’s are vital to the well-being of those who prefer to live in their private home as opposed to staying in an assisted living facility, nursing home, or other institution.
+Prescribed to patients by their doctor or therapist, HHAs are vital to the well-being of those who prefer to live in their private home as opposed to staying in an assisted living facility, nursing home, or other institution.

-HHA jobs are in great demand, as more people are choosing the option to have the care they need in their personal homes rather than a nursing home or other facility.
+Great home health aide jobs are in high demand, as more people are choosing the option to have the personal support care they need in their homes rather than a nursing home or other facility.

-This career is one of the fastest growing fields in medicine today and your chances of getting a good job are excellent!
+The home health aide career is one of the fastest growing fields in healthcare today.
+Your chances of getting a good job are excellent!

 If your employer is federally funded by Medicaid or Medicare, federal legislation requires formal training and evaluation via a state-approved training program.